I’m a firm believer that everyone should have a creative hobby. And now, thanks to platforms like Creativebug, it’s easier than ever to start one!

 All you need to do is select a course you’re interested in and start watching.
-Each one is separated into chapters that cover a specific task.
+Each class is divided into different lessons, each covering specific sub-topics and tasks.

 There’s also a handy list of materials, watchlists, and the ability to add notes to courses.

-The best place to watch the courses is without a doubt the web.
+The best place to watch these courses is, without a doubt, the web.
 There are apps for both Android and iOS, but they’re admittedly not the best way to experience classes.
 Stick to web browsers if at all possible.